softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

 Each approach comes with its own trade-offs in terms of efficiency, downstream performance, and alignment with specific use cases.

-###### Curriculum Learning for Pre-trainingRather than training on random data, curriculum learning involves structuring the training process from easier to harder examples.
+###### Curriculum Learning for Pre-training
+Rather than training on random data, curriculum learning involves structuring the training process from easier to harder examples.
 For LLMs, this might mean:

 1. Starting with shorter, simpler texts
 2. Gradually introducing longer, more complex content